 Anxiously, I paced the porch deck of the houseboat at Venice Marina on a cold January morning.
 We waited for Capt.
-Damon McKnight to pick us up in his new 37-foot Freeman for the run out to the oil rigs off Louisiana to target wahoo.
+Damon McKnight to pick us up in his monster Freeman cat for the run out to the oil rigs off Louisiana to target wahoo.
 My close friend Dave Weston had joined me on this trip after hearing my accounts of previous trips to Venice, where I’d experienced some of the best fishing the world has to offer.

 Weston and I had been planning this trip for more than two years, determined to test the legendary winter wahoo fishing out of Venice.
 We had struggled to find fishable weather during the short time window of January and February, when big wahoo are found at Gulf of Mexico oil rigs some 15 to 30 miles off Venice.

 Finally, Mother Nature was on our side, with a forecast of 2- to 3-foot seas.
 As we crossed into the Gulf through the Southeast Pass of the Mississippi River, a significant chop, seemingly left over from the previous week of windy conditions, greeted us.

 Nonetheless, the ride in the high-bow catamaran was surprisingly comfortable, and with four 300-hp Yamahas pushing the boat at a cruising speed of 45 knots, we found ourselves approaching the first rigs within 30 minutes once outside the mouth of the Mississippi.